Friendseeker/Analysis-I/# Axioms & Lemmas.md

 Let $x$ and $y$ be rational numbers.
 The quantity $|x − y|$ is called the distance between $x$ and $y$ and is sometimes denoted $d(x, y)$, thus $d(x, y) := |x − y|$.
 For instance, $d(3, 5) = 2$.

+Note: $x, y \in \R$ is defined similarly (Definition 6.1.1).
+Similarly Proposition 4.3.3 continues to hold.

 ### Proposition 4.3.3 (Basic properties of absolute value and distance)

 Let $x, y, z$ be rational numbers.